 <Melody CompositionID="5" MelodyID="2" SequenceID="2" ProgressionID="19" > <Cluster ClusterID="1" Beats="4" Notes="5,1,2" /> </Melody>

 The session is the C# class that is at the center of everything and really does all of the work in generating MIDI events and passing them up to the host.
-We will write some psuedocode in the Techniques blog but suffice it to say that when all of the data is read, lists of noteOn and corresponding noteOff MIDI events are created for each progression.
+I'll write some psuedocode in the Techniques blog but suffice it to say that when all of the data is read, lists of noteOn and corresponding noteOff MIDI events are created for each progression.
 These events represent the placement and duration of notes on the virtual staff.
 A MIDI clock is started within the application, and the session subscribes to that clock's tick event.
 When the number of ticks that have occurred aligns with a noteOn event's location on the staff, the session sends that event to the host program (the DAW).
 That basically amounts to a key being pressed on a synthesizer.
 When the number of ticks aligns with the corresponding noteOff event, the session class sends an event up to the DAW letting it know it's time to tun that note off.
 That's really it in a nutshell.

 Like all projects, the Aleator is hosted on GitHub.
 Get in touch if you're interested in gaining access and/or contributing.